 1) This project brings together scientists from University of Exeter and surgeons from the Royal Devon and Exeter Foundation Hospital Trust to identify the mechanisms that cause normal cells to mutate into malignant cells to form bowel cancers.
 By understanding the DNA changes that occur in patients with bowel cancer, we hope to identify unique signals that will help with screening, choosing best treatments, developing new treatments and helping guide prognosis.
-This research can significantly improve outcomes of patients with colorectal cancer and we are looking to raise £5712 to support this project.
+This research can significantly improve outcomes of patients with colorectal cancer and we will be committing to £5712 to support this project.

 2) To create a model from patient intestinal tissue (patients with MAP or FAP) to demonstrate colorectal cancer development.
 This model will enable researchers to determine molecular dysfunction that occurs during the formation of a tumour in the colon, rectum and intestine.
 Understanding how this occurs can be crucial to preventing the development of cancer.
-We are looking to raise £9549.49 to ensure this research can go ahead.
+We will fund £9549.49 to ensure this research can go ahead.

 3) Mutations in the AXIN2 gene have been reported to have a role in causing colorectal effects.
 This project aims to further explore such mutations, with the aim of genetically characterising the tumours which occur in the individuals who carry them.
 Once we have a better understanding of this gene, we will be able to optimise the care of patients and their families who are affected by such mutations, so that we can try to prevent cancer from developing.
-This project requires £5,000 worth of funding.
+This project will recive £5,000 worth of funding from us.

 Tumour Syndromes Research Group lead by Professor Julian Sampson- Director of the Division of Cancer and Genetics